stefphd/license-hmac/README.md

 # H-MAC License

-A C library for license management using MAC address with 256-bit hash.
+A C library for license management using MAC address and expiration date with 256-bit hash.

 Tested on Windows 10.